-This grilled cactus salad features fresh vegetables with tangy chili lime dressing.
-Make this nopales recipe for an appetizer or healthy side dish.
+This cactus salad has fresh vegetables, strips of grilled nopales, and tangy chili lime dressing.
+Make this recipe for a delicious Mexican side dish.

 If you live near a desert or have ever been to Mexico or Southwestern America, it’s likely that you have seen a cactus up close.
 There are hundreds of different varieties of cacti, and believe it or not, they are the only plant that is both a vegetable and a fruit!

 The fruit portion of the plant is what grows on the top, after it flowers.

 One of the most common species grown throughout the southwest U.S. and Mexico is the prickly pear cactus, also known as a Mexican cactus or a nopal cactus.
 Nopales have been part of Mexican cuisine for centuries.

 This variety of Mexican cactus may be eaten raw, but most people prefer it boiled, fried or grilled.

 The large, flat pads, also known as paddles, are rich in antioxidants and are a good source of fiber.
 The flavor of cooked nopales is similar to cooked green beans, and some believe it tastes like spring asparagus.

 Cactus Salad Ingredients and Substitutions

 - cactus paddles– Due to their spiny needles, most people prefer to buy the pads from a local farmer’s market If you’re unable to locate a source for fresh nopales, check the ethnic foods aisle of your local grocery store.